-If you’re someone who is hard of hearing and in need of a hearing aid, you might be wondering if it’s covered by Medicare.
+If you’re hard of hearing and need a hearing aid, you might wonder if Medicare covers it.
 After all, hearing aids can be expensive.
 You’ll need the device, costly batteries, proper fitment, and an initial hearing test.
 So it would help to have them covered.

-In this article, we’ll get into Medicare’s coverage of hearing aids, so keep on reading!
+In this article, we’ll get into Medicare’s coverage of hearing aids, so keep reading!

 Key Takeaways

-- Hearing aids are little electronic devices that are inserted in the ear to help correct hearing.
+• Hearing aids are little electronic devices inserted in the ear to help correct hearing.

-- Hearing aids come in a variety of sizes, which can affect how powerful they are and how long their battery life lasts.
+• Hearing aids come in various sizes, which can affect how powerful they are and how long their battery life lasts.

 What are Hearing Aids?